-73. A growth strategy employs the existing marketing offering to reach new market segments.
+74. A growth strategy employs the existing marketing offering to reach new market

+segments.

-- A. product proliferation
+A. product proliferation

-- B. market development
+B. market development

-- C. market penetration
+C. market penetration

-- D. diversification
+D. diversification

-- E. product development
+E. product development

-- 74. Quitman sells his business language dictionary to college students throughout the United States.
+75. Quitman Enterprises sells its business language dictionary to college students throughout the

-He wants to start selling the book to international students abroad.
+United States.
+Joseph Quitman, the owner, wants to start selling the book to international students

+abroad.
 Quitman wants to pursue a growth strategy.

+A. product proliferation

+B. market development

+C. market penetration

+D. diversification

+E. product development

+76. When pursuing a market development strategy, expanding into international markets is generally:

+A. more risky than expansion in domestic markets.

+B. impossible due to negative attitudes about American products.

+C. executed with the help of international trade subsidies.

+D. simplified by creating new products for export markets.

+E. the only option offering substantial opportunities for growth.

+77. H&R is a small, local heating and air conditioning business.
+The area military base is a potential

+source of growth, and H&R already installs and services the type of equipment the military would

+require, but it is difficult to get established as a certified government contractor.
+H&R is

+considering a growth strategy.

-- A. product proliferation
+A. product proliferation

-- B. market development
+B. market development

+•

-- C. market penetration
+C. market penetration

-- D. diversification
+D. diversification

-- E. product development
+E. product development

-- A. more risky than expansion in domestic markets. - B. impossible due to negative attitudes about American products. - C. executed with the help of international trade subsidies. - D. simplified by creating new products for export markets. - E. the only option offering substantial opportunities for growth. - 76.
-H&R is a small, local heating and air conditioning business.
-The area military base is a potential source of growth, and H&R already installs and services the type of equipment the military would require, but it is difficult to get established as a certified government contractor.
-H&R is considering a growth strategy. - A. product proliferation - B. market development - C. market penetration - D. diversification - E. product development

-- 77. Many states create licensing requirements for a variety of professionals (such as lawyers and accountants) designed to restrict entry into their market by professionals from other states.
-This strategy limits growth strategies.
+78. Many states create licensing requirements for a variety of professionals (such as lawyers and

+accountants) designed to restrict entry into their market by professionals from other states.
+This

+strategy limits growth strategies.

+5

-- A. product proliferation
+A. product proliferation

-- B. market development
+B. market development

-- C. market penetration
+C. market penetration

-- D. diversification
+D. diversification

-- E. product development
+E. product development

-- 78. Marketers who design and offer new products and services to their existing customers are pursuing a growth strategy.
+79. Marketers who design and offer new products and services to their existing customers are

+pursuing a growth strategy.

-- A. product proliferation
+A. product proliferation

-- B. market development
+B. market development

-- C. market penetration
+C. market penetration

-- D. diversification
+D. diversification

-- E. product development
+E. product development

-- 79. Most banks now have customer relationship software which, when a customer contacts the bank, tells the service representative what types of accounts, loans, and credit cards the customer currently has.
-Service representatives use this information to sell some of the other services the bank currently offers to these customers.
+80. Most banks now have customer relationship software which, when a customer contacts the bank,

+tells the service representative what types of accounts, loans, and credit cards the customer

+currently has.
+Service representatives use this information to sell some of the other services the

+bank currently offers to these c customers.
 This is a growth strategy.

-- A. product proliferation
+A. product proliferation

-- B. market development
+B. market development

-- C. market penetration
+C. market penetration

-- D. diversification
+D. diversification

-- E. product development
+E. product development

-- 80. Maryam called her auto insurance agent to renew her policy.
-The agent told her about new types of insurance that are now available--to cover her apartment, or even the engagement ring she just got from her fiancé.
+81. Maryam called her auto insurance agent to renew her policy.
+The agent told her about new types

+of insurance that are now availableto cover her apartment, or even the engagement ring she just

+got from her fiancé.
 The agent was pursuing a growth strategy.

+A. product development

+B. market development

+C. market penetration

+D. diversification

+E. product proliferation

+82. Introducing newly developed products or services to a market segment the company is not

+currently serving is called:

-- A. product development
+A. product development

-- B. market development
+B. market development

-- C. market penetration
+C. market penetration

-- D. diversification
+D. diversification

-- E. product proliferation
+E. product proliferation